 Sprintelopes are informal events and as such there is no electronic punching at most of the controls.

-It’s taken on trust that you visit them and instead of looking for a large white and orange kite you are looking for a more discreet white drainpipe which is usually hung on a tree, a drainpipe, a fence etc…
+It’s taken on trust that you visit them and instead of a white and orange kite you are looking for a more discreet white drainpipe which is usually hung on a tree, a lamppost, a fence etc…

 The only time you need to “dib” a control is at the start and the finish to record your total time.